-67 5.1 INTRODUCTION
+5.1 INTRODUCTION

-68 This chapter provides supplementary guidance for estimating and reporting greenhouse gas (GHG) emissions and removals from managed lands with Inland Wetland Mineral Soils (IWMS) for all land-use categories (see 69 70 Chapter 1 and decision tree in Chapter 1 in this supplement for what is specifically covered in this chapter in relationship to other chapters in this supplement).
-Wetland mineral soil (WMS) information for Tier 1 default 71 72 methods is found in Table 2.3, Chapter 2, Volume 4 of the 2006 IPCC Guidelines for National Greenhouse Gas 73 Inventories (2006 IPCC Guidelines).
-This chapter covers "inland" managed lands with WMS; coastal lands with 74 WMS are addressed in Chapter 4 (Coastal Wetlands) of this supplement.
-The distinction between "inland" and 75 "coastal" zones is defined in Chapter 4.
-Constructed wetlands with IWMS are addressed in Chapter 6 76 (Constructed Wetlands for Wastewater Treatment) of this Supplement.
+This chapter provides supplementary guidance for estimating and reporting greenhouse gas (GHG) emissions and removals from managed lands with Inland Wetland Mineral Soils (IWMS) for all land-use categories (see Chapter 1 and decision tree in Chapter 1 in this supplement for what is specifically covered in this chapter in relationship to other chapters in this supplement).
+Information on Tier 1 default methods for Wetland Mineral Soil (WMS) is found in Table 2.3, Chapter 2, Volume 4 of the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines).
+This chapter covers "inland" managed lands with WMS; coastal lands with WMS are addressed in Chapter 4 (Coastal Wetlands) of this supplement.
+The distinction between "inland" and "coastal" zones is defined in Chapter 4.
+Constructed wetlands with IWMS are addressed in Chapter 6 (Constructed Wetlands for Wastewater Treatment) of this supplement.

-77 Mineral soils are described as all soils that are not classified as organic soils in Annex 3A.5.
-Chapter 3, Volume 78 4 of the 2006 IPCC Guidelines.
-The 2006 IPCC Guidelines provide a default mineral soil classification for categorizing mineral soil types based on the USDA taxonomy (Soil Survey Staff, 1999) in Figure 3A.5.3, and 79 80 based on the World Reference Base for Soil Resources Classification (FAO, 1998) in Figure 3A.5.4, where both 81 classifications produce the same default IPCC soil types for Tier 1 methods.
-Under these soil classification 82 schemes, Wetland Soils (e.g. Wetland Mineral Soils) are classified as Aquic soil (USDA) or Gleysols (World 83 Reference Base), and are described as having restricted drainage leading to periodic flooding and anaerobic conditions (Table 2.3, Chapter 2, Volume 4, 2006 IPCC Guidelines).
-They can occur in any of the six land-use 84 85 categories (Forest Land, Grassland, Cropland, Wetlands, Settlements and Other Land) depending upon the 86 national land-use classification system.
-Emissions and removals from areas of managed land with IWMS should 87 be reported in the land-use category under which they are classified, according to Volume 4 of the 2006 IPCC 88 Guidelines.
-Note that a change in management practice may, or may not, be accompanied by land-use conversion.
-89 For higher tier methods, countries may use country-specific national classification systems as long as they are 90 transparently documented.
+Mineral soils are described as all soils that are not classified as organic soils in Annex 3A.5, Chapter 3, Volume 4 of the 2006 IPCC Guidelines.
+The 2006 IPCC Guidelines provide a default mineral soil classification for categorizing mineral soil types, based on the USDA taxonomy (Soil Survey Staff, 1999) in Figure 3A.5.3, and based on the World Reference Base for Soil Resources Classification (FAO, 1998) in Figure 3A.5.4, where both classifications produce the same default IPCC soil types for Tier 1 methods.
+Under these soil classification schemes, Wetland Soils (e.g. Wetland Mineral Soils) are classified as Aquic soil (USDA) or Gleysols (World Reference Base), and are described as having restricted drainage, leading to periodic flooding and anaerobic conditions (Table 2.3, Chapter 2, Volume 4, 2006 IPCC Guidelines).
+They can occur in any of the six land-use categories (Forest Land, Grassland, Cropland, Wetlands, Settlements and Other Land) depending upon the national land-use classification system.
+Emissions and removals from areas of managed land with IWMS should be reported in the land-use category under which they are classified, according to Volume 4 of the 2006 IPCC Guidelines.
+Note that a change in management practice may, or may not be accompanied by land-use conversion.
+For higher tier methods, countries may use country-specific national classification systems as long as they are transparently documented.

-91 For the purposes of this supplement, IWMS comprise those that have formed under restricted drainage, and may 92 or may not be artificially drained due to management activities.
-Guidance provided in this chapter applies to: (i) 93 artificial drainage, defined here as the removal of free water from soils having aquic conditions to the extent that 94 water table levels are changed significantly in connection with specific types of land-use (adapted from Soil 95 Survey Staff, 1999); (ii) to IWMS that have been artificially drained and subsequently allowed to re-wet 96 (hereafter called "rewetting"); and (iii) the artificial inundation of mineral soils for the purposes of "wetland 97 creation."
-There is no guidance provided for other IWMS such as saline IWMS (See Section 5.1.1 of this 98 chapter) or reservoirs.
-Guidance on CH4 emissions from rice cultivation on IWMS is given in Chapter 5, 99 Volume 4 of the 2006 IPCC Guidelines.
-Guidance on carbon stock changes in Land Converted to Flooded Land1 100 with IWMS is given in Chapter 7, Volume 4 of the 2006 IPCC Guidelines2.
-This supplement does not update this 101 guidance.
+For the purposes of this supplement, IWMS comprise those that have formed under restricted drainage, and may or may not be artificially drained due to management activities.
+Guidance provided in this chapter applies to: (i) artificial drainage, defined here as the removal of free water from soils having aquic conditions to the extent that water table levels are changed significantly in connection with specific types of land use (adapted from Soil Survey Staff, 1999); (ii) IWMS that have been artificially drained and subsequently allowed to re-wet (hereafter called "rewetting"); and (iii) the artificial inundation of mineral soils for the purposes of "wetland creation."
+There is no guidance provided for other IWMS such as saline IWMS (See Box 5.1 of this Chapter), or reservoirs.
+Guidance on methane (CH4) emissions from rice cultivation on IWMS is given in Chapter 5, Volume 4 of the 2006 IPCC Guidelines.
+Guidance on carbon stock changes in Land Converted to Flooded Land1 with IWMS is given in Chapter 7, Volume 4 of the 2006 IPCC Guidelines2.
+This supplement does not update this guidance.